 Lost and Found

-Other steps you should take to find your pet are:
+Other steps you should take to find your pet:

-- Check other animal shelters in this region.
-Sonoma County Animal Care & Control has jurisdiction over stray animals throughout the unincorporated portion of the County, the Town of Windsor and the City of Santa Rosa, but four other shelters in the County have jurisdiction over strays found within various city limits.
+Check other animal shelters in this region.
+Sonoma County Animal Services has jurisdiction over stray animals throughout the unincorporated portion of the County, the Town of Windsor and the City of Santa Rosa, but four other shelters in the County have jurisdiction over strays found within various city limits.

 And after you do find your pet:

-- Microchip your animal.
+Microchip your pet.
 Microchips are available at the Sonoma County Animal Shelter for just $20.00 No appointment is needed!

-- Spay or neuter: Sterilized animals are less likely to roam and won't contribute to pet overpopulation.
-Call (707) 579-SPAY for information on spay/neuter assistance.
+Spay or neuter your pet.
+Sterilized animals are less likely to roam and won't contribute to pet overpopulation.
+Check our list of spay/neuter resources for assistance.